 The modern-day marketer has a lot on their plate – from adjusting ad campaigns to monitoring brand mentions and optimizing on-site SEO.
 Additionally, the abundance of channels means that marketers have to limit themselves to a few options.
 With a market size of approximately 3.5 billion users, it’s not surprising that social media is at the top of this list.
 As such, relatively older marketing platforms such as email have taken a backseat; but what if I told you that the number of active email accounts in 2018 numbered around 3.8 billion?
 The debate of social media vs. email marketing is a fiery one, but experts know that the secret to digital marketing success lies in utilizing both for maximum effect.

 Why Incorporate Email Marketing With Social Media?The consumer decision-making process incorporates several different touchpoints.
 This is why marketers are faced with increasing pressure to build an omnichannel presence – including emails.
 With 73% of marketers rating email marketing ROI as “good” or “excellent”, a strengthened email marketing strategy makes for a strong addition to every organization.
 Hence, a good approach regarding the social media vs. email debate is to have both pillars of digital marketing incorporated into your strategy.
 As per a study by Google on user search intent, average consumers come in contact with a brand about 10 times on average before they actually buy.
 Amongst other things, this study revealed an underlying truth about marketing to modern audiences – focusing on just one channel is a recipe for failure.
 While social media is the core channel for building your brand image, engaging with your audience and accumulate a following – the private nature of email makes it a proven platform for personalized direct communication and most importantly, conversions and sales.
 While emails have a higher open and conversion rate, social media offers the chance to reach a mass audience with close to 3.5 billion people active on various social media platforms.
 When looked at from a marketing perspective, opting for one over the other is not the correct approach – particularly when you can choose both.
+No matter what we choose from both, we should always use social media wisely and responsibly.

 Benefits Of Integrating Your Email With Social Media MarketingLong gone are the days when marketing channels operated in siloes; now, the typical conversion journey of a consumer can start off with your social media page, signing up for a newsletter on your website, and eventually converting in-store using a promotion that you directed via e-mail.
 Social media has various benefits for your business and so does email.
 When combined, both channels can be utilized simultaneously to boost your brand and ROI.